Pittsburgh Rental Car Accident and Claims Attorneys

 I am confused!
 How do I tackle my rental car accident claim?

 If you are confused about how to move forward, we can help.
-Our attorneys at Berger and Green have over 40 years’ experience helping accident victims with claims and litigation.
+Our Pittsburgh personal injury lawyers at Berger and Green have over 40 years’ experience helping accident victims with claims and litigation.
 We have helped numerous people navigate the claims process and recover sizable settlements for rental car accidents.
 Perhaps we can do the same for you.

 When you work with us, we will help gather your policies, determine coverage and liability, and then file paperwork with the appropriate parties.
 This reduces stress and legwork on your part, and ensures you do not inadvertently make costly mistakes.
 And if the case goes to court, we will provide staunch representation as we negotiate and litigate the case.